stormpath/stormpath-documentation/source/accnt_mgmt.rst

   Multiple Directories are a more advanced feature of Stormpath.
 If you have one or more applications that all access the same Accounts, you usually only need a single Directory, and you do not need to be concerned with creating or managing multiple Directories.

-  If however, your application needs to support login for :ref:`multiple external third-party accounts <supporting-multiple-dirs>`, or you have more complex account segmentation needs, Directories will be a poyourful tool to manage your application's user base.
+  If however, your application needs to support login for :ref:`multiple external third-party accounts <supporting-multiple-dirs>`, or you have more complex account segmentation needs, Directories will be a powerful tool to manage your application's user base.

 .. _about-cloud-dir: